F.L.A.G. Program

 And it does not only happen when you are already deep in a case.
 The most valuable signals often appear before the case starts.
 If you know where to look, you find the situation before anyone else does.

-The FLAG Framework gives you the systematic process to change that.
+The FLAG program gives you the systematic process to change that.
 A series of steps that tell you where to look, what signals matter — numbers and non-numbers — and how to turn what you find into a legal argument, a client conversation, or a business opportunity.

 This course is relevant for partners, senior and junior associates, or in-house lawyers, because we show you how to use the financial data to build an argument that helps you with the regulator, the court or your own CFO.